jamiemacdonald04/ShowCase/README.md

 # ShowCase
-This will ge where I put the stuff that I have learnt along the way, instead of leaving it to fester on my pc.
+This will be where I put the technical stuff that I have learnt along the way, instead of leaving it to fester on my pc/mac.

 # com.github.grpc